xuweibj/openbmc_simulator/README.md

 **-d**: Delay response type, supported parameter: random, constant.

 **-t**: Delay response time, must be used with -d.
 If delay type is random, the parameter is the max value.
 The delay time will be random between 0 and input pamameter.
+Format is "xxmxx"

 **-n**: NIC name which want to configure IPs on